 Józef Łebski and his story

 When you visit this site as an outsider, the dead whisper the horror into your ear.
 They are still here, and their silence for over 75 years sounds like a groan in your ears.
 You stand among survivors who sometimes doubt whether it was good to stay, because today’s perpetrators are already thinking about tomorrow and heap brown mockery onto the death of the silent ones.
 That is why you must repeatedly hear from the dead how it was back then, over and over again, so that you do not forget anyone or anything, and maybe they can forget a little, at least a little.
-Tears alone are not enough..
+Tears alone are not enough. tenhumbergreinhard.de

-Mauthausen Memorial/Information on former concentration camp prisoners
+Memorial Mauthausen Concentration Camp / Information on former prisoners of the concentration camp

 Dear Sir/Madam,

-Anna (…)
+Przemek Zajfert and Anna (…)

 Dear Mr. (…),